 How to Dress Like An Italian Woman: Summer Edition

 Sophisticated, sleek, and sexy, a fitted black one-piece swimsuit is a timeless staple that’s perfect for l’estate Italiana.
 From spaghetti straps and open backing to rouching and colorful trims, fun details make a black suit anything but boring and you can add extra details with bright accessories.
-Swimsuits by Laura Urbinati are my go-to when I want to feel comfortable and confident and my current favorites are the Canottina and the Tilda.
+Swimsuits by Laura Urbinati are my go-to when I want to feel comfortable and confident and my current favorite is her “V One-Piece.”
 Originally from Rome, Laura spent much of her time living between Milan and California and creates 100% Made in Italy designs with inspiration from art and sea.

 No matter the season, an Italian woman will never leave the house without her statement sunglasses so it’s important to have a few pairs to change out throughout the year.
 In the warmer months, funky shapes and colorful hues make even the simplest linen ensembles pop.
 I love vintage-inspired 1970s-style sunglasses handcrafted by Italian brand L.G.R.
 The camel tone combined with the perfectly rounded sky-blue lenses are the ultimate glamorous silhouette.
 If you’re seeking something a little less bold but still on trend, check out the classic metal with a pop of color or a chunky rectangular pair.
 The Mediterranean sun shines bright, but your statement shades will shine even brighter.